CoralCoralCoralCoral/documentation/sprints/sprint_5/README.md

 The goal of this sprint was to put together a playable game.

 ## Sprint Overview
+We wanted to implement surveillance processes in the simulation-engine.

 We wanted to have the UI talking to the simulation-engine.

 We wanted to be able to display the real-time metrics on the UI.